 Parents, carers and guardians

 Welcome to our information for parents, guardians and carers of students attending, or planning to attend, the university.
-Although coming to university is an exciting time, it is also a challenging time, and having an effective network of support available can make all the difference.

 Preparing for University